kivy/kivy/doc/sources/gettingstarted/events.rst

     :class: gs-eleft

-Our base class :class:`~kivy.event.EventDispatcher`, used by :class:`~kivy.uix.widget.Widget`, use the power of ours :doc:`/api-kivy.properties` for dispatching changes.
-IE, when a widget changes its position or size, an event is fired.
+Our base class :class:`~kivy.event.EventDispatcher`, used by :class:`~kivy.uix.widget.Widget`, uses the power of our :doc:`/api-kivy.properties` for dispatching changes.
+For example, when a widget changes its position or size, an event is fired.

-In addition, you have the possibility to create your own event using :meth:`~kivy.event.EventDispatcher.register_event_type`, as the `on_press`/`on_release` in :class:`~kivy.uix.button.Button`.
+You can also create your own events by using :meth:`~kivy.event.EventDispatcher.register_event_type`, as the `on_press`/`on_release` in :class:`~kivy.uix.button.Button`.